TheyCallMeSecond/Argo/README.md

 ## Acknowledgments

-Special thanks to contributors and resources that have made this project possible.
+Special thanks to [iSegaro](https://github.com/iSegaro) and resources that have made this project possible.

 ## Contact